glederrey/DATGAN/INSTALL.md

 ## Setting up the virtual environment

-1. We can directly use conda to setup the virtual environment using the following command: (`ENV_NAME` corresponds to the name of the environment you want to give)
+1. We can directly use conda to setup the virtual environment using the following command: (`ENV_NAME` corresponds to the name of the environment you want to give.
+The Python version has to be 3.7 or above.)

 ```python
 conda create -n ENV_NAME python=3.9